Access Modifiers in Java (Public, Private, Protected, Default) – Beginner Guide

 | private | ✓ | ✗ | ✗ | ✗ |

-These modifiers do NOT control visibility, but change the behavior of classes, methods, and variables.
+Non-access modifiers do NOT control visibility.
+Instead, they control the behavior of classes, methods, and variables in Java programs.

 1. static